Timinator2000/Algorithm_X/07 - multiplicity/05 - memory.md

 Algorithm X doesn't know that trying Ella's first lesson on Monday at 8 is exactly the same as trying Ella's second lesson on Monday at 8.
 Remember, Algorithm X is a backtracking algorithm and backtracking involves trying all possibilities, one-by-one.
 Whenever a dead-end is found, the algorithm backtracks and tries the next option.
 In our example, trying Ella’s first lesson on Monday at 8 and trying Ella’s second lesson on Monday at 8 are both options.

-The solution is to use the AlgorithmXSolver’s built-in memory.
+The solution is to use `AlgorithmXSolver`’s built-in memory.
 We need Algorithm X to __remember__ that it already tried Ella on Monday at 8.
 In our case, it worked, but even if it didn’t work, we want Algorithm X to make sure it never again tries Ella on Monday at 8.

 I used the word “never” and that is a tiny bit misleading.
 The Algorithm X memory mirrors the process of recursive backtracking.
 Each level deeper in the recursion adds a new compartment to the memory.
 Each time Algorithm X backtracks, the most recent compartment is discarded.
 The closer you get to the root of the recursion, the smaller the size of memory.
 The deeper Algorithm X goes into the recursion looking for solutions, the more built-up memory it has to check.